IntentSoftware/docs/articles/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 ![Create Test Application](images/create-test-application.png)

 >[!NOTE]
 >We typically create Applications with an [Application Template](xref:how-to-guides.create-an-application-template).
-Empty Applications are useful when there isn't an Application Template that fulfils our needs.
+Empty Applications are useful when there aren't any Application Templates that fulfill your needs.

 ## Set up Visual Studio projects